hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 ##### Special Rules

-Infighting: Beastmen are constantly sparring with each other, even in the middle of the battle.
-If at the start of your movement phase any Gor or Ungor does not see any enemy, make a leaderhip test on 3D6 (roll three dices and choose the two lowest rolls).
-If the Gor or Ungor fails the test, he moves full allowed distance directly to the nearest fellow Gor or Ungor who is not in hand-to-hand combat (if there is any).
-If he reaches the member, both may do nothing this turn.
-Heroes are unaffected by infighting.
+Infighting: Beastmen are creatures of abhorrant temprament, and have more in common with Orcs than Humans when it comes to patience and discipline.
+At the start of your movement phase if there are any Gors or Ungors who did not charge an enemy but who are within charge range of an allied henchman they must take a Leadership test.
+If the Gor or Ungor fails the test, he must attempt to charge one allied henchman within range (the player may choose which).
+The Gor or Ungor will then fight the allied henchman in the player's combat phase and, assuming they both survived, will move the combatants 1" apart at the end of their turn.
+A Gor or Ungor that kills an allied henchman in their way gains +1 experience.
+Hero Gors or Ungors are so brash and arrogant that they will even target allied heroes.
+Warbands in Formal Alliances that are attacked by Beastmen in this way may break the alliance in their turn in reparation.
 Alignment: the Warband’s Alignment is Chaotic

 ##### Choice of Warriors